 A2 Hosting is known for its speed and has many speed enhancement options to reduce load times.

-A2 Hosting’s entry level plan includes 100GB SSD storage space.
+A2 Hosting’s entry-level plan includes 100GB SSD storage space.
 This is a huge amount of space compared to other plans.
-Your site will likely not run out of space or close to it for long periods, which can improve its performance.
+Your site will likely not run out of space or be close to it for long periods, which can improve its performance.

-You have four options: Arizona, Michigan, Amsterdam and Singapore.
-This ensures that your visitors from overseas are happy and has quick and easy access to your website content.
+You have four options: Arizona, Michigan, Amsterdam, and Singapore.
+This ensures that your visitors from overseas are happy and have quick and easy access to your website content.

-A2 Hosting is so proud of their speed, we were expecting mind-blowing speed tests results that would completely demolish the competition.
+A2 Hosting is so proud of its speed, we were expecting mind-blowing speed test results that would completely demolish the competition.